Methodology

 Staff weights

 In addition to calculating weights to make the sample representative of GBPs in England, weights for analysis of information on staff in such settings were also calculated.
-Staff weights were needed to account for the fact that settings employing more than a certain number of staff at a given qualification level were only asked to give information about one or two members of their team chosen at random.
+Staff weights were needed to account for the fact that settings employing more than a certain number of staff at a given qualification level were only asked to give information about one or two members of their team at different levels, chosen at random.
 A design weight to take account of this selection was calculated and then multiplied by the provider-level interview weights to obtain staff level weights for each case.
 Additional calibration was applied to ensure that the weighted staff profile (by level of education) was in line with the data collected about the number of staff working.

 6.1.2 Main SCEYP: Weighting for school-based providers